prashantchoudhary/prashantchoudhary/README.md

 - 👋 Hi, I’m @prashantchoudhary
 - 👀 I’m interested in design and architecture.
-One the tech side, C# primarly, but then everything else like Java, C++, PHP etc.
+On the tech side, C# primarly, but then everything else like Java, Typescript, C++, PHP etc.
 - 🌱 I’m currently learning DDD and Golang
 - 💞️ I’m looking to collaborate on C# projects.
 - 📫 Send me an email for anything.